ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

   deriving (Eq, Ord, Show)
 ```

-To be able to perform calculations with fretboard position
+To be able to perform calculations with fretboard positions
 we define a function to convert a `Pick` to an `Int`.

 ```haskell